-8. Improved communicate with a CMMS system in place.
+8. Improved communication with a CMMS in place.

 With a mobile CMMS, there’s no need to wait until you’re at a desk to get updates.
 You can check in on jobs without interrupting them from wherever you are.
 You and your team can always know when things happen as they happen, instead of playing the waiting game.
 As the world of wearables (Apple Watches, Google Glasses, FitBits, etc.) continues to grow, your CMMS will find even more ways to keep you in the loop.
 This isn’t quite the sci-fi world of RoboCop or Transcendent Man, but it’s definitely a trend and the businesses that figure out how to stay in the loop are going to be way ahead of their competition.

 Things don’t always go according to plan.
 In fact, it often feels that they never go according to plan.
 When you need to drop one work order for another, your CMMS saves your place (and any notes you’ve written).
 If anyone comes to you with questions about the job you paused, you can pick up right where you left off.
 This goes a long way in work order management, as none of the important details get lost.

 Sick of forgetting which spreadsheet or notebook you used to keep track of a job?
 Nothing can be more frustrating in a compliance audit than trying to find some document that you know exists—but you don’t know where it is.
 CMMS solutions keep everything in a central hub so you can find information with a few taps.
 Search, filter, or sort to your heart’s content to get the details you need when you need them.